nobu-h-o/Java-CP/documents/Strings.md

 <details>
 <summary>Solution</summary>
 The idea here is to delete 2 characters at the front of the sb when there are 2 consecutive '0's and to delete 1 character at the front when there aren't, while counting how many times we delete the characters.
-We have to be careful around deleting characters in a sb as the indexes would move to account for the loss.
-This problem was also featured on [ABC283](https://atcoder.jp/contests/abc283/tasks/abc283_c) as problem C. So, if you were able to solve this, congrats!
+We have to be careful around deleting characters in an sb as the indexes would move to account for the loss.
+This problem was also featured on ABC283 as problem C. So if you were able to solve this, congrats!
 You just solved a C problem!

 ```Java
 import java.util.Scanner;